By SeanPublished On: May 24, 2019Last Updated: October 27, 2022

 Alpha and Beta Particles

-There also exists neutron radiation – unstable free neutrons from sources like nuclear reactors and particle accelerators.
+There is also neutron radiation: unstable free neutrons from sources like nuclear reactors and particle accelerators.
 While neutron radiation has even lower ionizing power, the lack of a formal charge greatly increases its penetration potential.
 In living tissue, they can cause severe health effects and are up to 10 times more damaging than gamma radiation6.

 Video and cover graphic: artwork of the types of ionizing radiation by Melanie (@nanoclustering)